rodya-mirov/Cow-Mouse/nextsteps.md

 --------

 1. 8-directional sprites, where necessary
-2. More human sprite types (e.g. women, children, and eventually some professions with specific sprites).
+2. More human sprite types (e.g. children, and eventually some professions with specific sprites).

 World
 -----